Zofia Stryjeńska

-Zofia Stryjeńska (née Lubańska; 13 May 1891 – 28 February 1976) was a Polish painter, graphic designer, illustrator, stage designer, a representative of art deco.
+Zofia Stryjeńska (née Lubańska; 13 May 1891 – 28 February 1976) was a Polish painter, graphic designer, illustrator, stage designer, and a representative of art deco.
 Along with Olga Boznańska and Tamara de Lempicka, she was one of the best-known Polish women artists of the interwar period.
 In the 1930s she was nominated for the prestigious Golden Laurel of the Polish Academy of Literature, but declined the offer.